The Bob Feller Act of Valor Scholarship Program

 The deadline to submit scholarship applications for the 2020/2021 school year is Tuesday, September 1, 2020.
 Recipients will be notified by mail and announced during the the annual Bob Feller Act of Valor Awards Ceremony in Washington DC on November 19, 2020.

 Through the unique intersection of baseball and the US Navy, the Bob Feller Act of Valor Foundation recognizes and honors those who support our nation.
 Using the Bob Feller story, the foundation educates the youth of today about the lessons of citizenship, service to one’s country, and sacrifice in times of great national need.

 Who Can Apply?

-To be eligible for the scholarship under this program you must currently be enrolled in an Accredited High School or GED program, College, University or Technical/Vocational school and on a successful track to graduate.
-You may still be eligible for this program if you have not completed more than 21 college credits while in high school.
-College credits earned in a dual enrollment program while in High School are not counted towards your 21 credit total.
+To be eligible for the scholarship under this program you must currently be enrolled full time in an Accredited High School or GED program, College, University or Technical/Vocational school and on a successful track to graduate.

 Eligibility requirements are as follows: